kiwix/kiwix-js/CONTRIBUTING.md

 * Build the production code by running `npm run build-min`;
 * In Chromium, you can install the extension by loading the distribution folder with Extensions -> Load Unpacked (with Developer Mode turned ON) -> navigate to and enter the `dist` directory of the repository -> Select Folder;
 * In Firefox, you need to rename `manifest.json` in the `dist` folder to `manifest.v3.json`, and then rename `manifest.v2.json` to `manifest.json`.
 Then you can load the extension with Manage Your Extensions -> Debug Add-ons -> Load Temporary Add-on, navigate to and enter the `dist` directory, and then pick any file in that directory;
 * Optionally, you can also test the MV3 version for Firefox (though we currently only publish the MV2 version in the Mozilla store).
-To do this, lookd for `manifest.fx.v3.json` and rename this to `manifest.json` as above, and load the temporary extension in the same way (it might be easier if you remove the MV2 extension first);
+To do this, look for `manifest.fx.v3.json` and rename this to `manifest.json` as above, and load the temporary extension in the same way (it might be easier if you remove the MV2 extension first);
 * You only need to revert manifest changes if you want to do further testing with MV3.
 The `dist` folder is erased next time the app is built.

 If your feature works and tests are passing, make a PR, describe the testing you have done, and ask for a code review.
 If you do not state what testing you have done, we reserve